H3llKa1ser/B00t2R00t/Methodology/Cloud/Azure/Valid Credentials.md

     Get-AzRoleDefinition -Name "ROLE_NAME"

+### 4) Check what RBAC permissions does our user have

+    Get-AzRoleAssignment -SignInName USER@megacorp.com

 ## Entra ID

 ### 1) Query an Enterprise Application notes field (example) by querying the service principal